thomas-touhey/cahute/docs/guides/package.rst

 .. note::

-    Cahute provides udev rules by default, which make the following
+    For Linux distributions, Cahute provides udev rules by default, which make the following assumptions:
-    assumptions:

     * Your distribution uses udev_;
     * Your distribution provides a ``uucp`` group, as per